 Visual acuity measurements evaluate how clearly each eye is seeing.
-As part of the testing, you are asked to read letters on distance and near reading charts.
+Reading charts are often used to measure visual acuity.
+As part of the testing, you will read letters on charts at a distance and near.

-The results of visual acuity testing are written as a fraction such as 20/40.

-When testing distance vision, the top number in the fraction is the standard distance at which testing is done, twenty feet.
+The results of visual acuity testing are written as a fraction, such as 20/40.
+The top number in the fraction is the standard distance at which testing is done (20 feet).
 The bottom number is the smallest letter size you were able to read.
-A person with 20/40 visual acuity would have to get within 20 feet of a letter that should be seen at 40 feet in order to see it clearly.
+A person with 20/40 visual acuity would have to get within 20 feet to see a letter that should be seen clearly at 40 feet.
 Normal distance visual acuity is 20/20.

-This test measures the curvature of the cornea, the clear outer surface of the eye, by focusing a circle of light on the cornea and measuring its reflection.
+This test measures the curvature of the cornea (the clear outer surface of the eye) by focusing a circle of light on the cornea and measuring its reflection.
 This measurement is particularly critical in determining the proper fit for contact lenses.

 Eye Focusing, Eye Teaming, and Eye Movement Testing